-Multiple Authorship: In the case of an article with multiple authors, each author is responsible for a prorated portion of any publishing fees.
+Multiple Authorship: In the case of an article, chapter or book with multiple authors, each author is responsible for a prorated portion of any publishing fees.
 For example, for an article with three authors that is to appear in a journal with a $3,000 publication fee, each author is responsible for $1,000 of that fee.
 If two of the authors are Cornellians, each may enter an application for $1,000.
 If both apply, $2,000 will be sent to the journal.
 If the journal has a $6,000 publication fee, the $3,000 per article cap will apply and each Cornell author may only apply for $1,000.

 Reimbursement Mechanism: Once a request has been approved, the author should forward a copy of the publisher’s invoice to the COAP contact.
 The Library can either pay the publisher directly for the amount of the award or reimburse the author.
 For reimbursement, the author must provide a Cornell departmental account to which the funds can be transferred.